hdlugas/MZsearch/README.md

 --reference_data: same format CSV file as query_data except of reference library spectra.

 --likely_reference_IDs: CSV file with one column containing the IDs of a subset of all compounds in the reference_data to be used in spectral library matching.
 Each ID in this file must be an ID in the reference library.
-Default: None (i.e. default is to use entire reference library)
+Default: None (i.e. default is to use entire reference library).

+--chromatography_platform: either 'LCMS' or 'GCMS'.

 --similarity_measure: options are 'cosine', 'shannon', 'renyi', and 'tsallis'.